kevinnardelli/odin-recipes/README.md

 It will also help me understand, practice and learned about the command line, Git and Github.

 In summary, "Project: recipes" will demonstrate I have learned all the lessons previous to this point.

+I've completed the first and second lessons of CSS basics.
+I've added some CSS style to home, watermelon sangria and ceviche pages; they look bad, but my goal was to experiment with my new knowledge.
+I'm excited about this path!